camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/get.html.md

     <td>ended</td>
     <td>Boolean</td>
     <td>
-      A flag indicating whether the process instance has ended.
+      A flag indicating whether the process instance has ended or not.
       <em>Deprecated: will always be false!</em>
     </td>
   </tr>
   <tr>
     <td>suspended</td>
     <td>Boolean</td>
-    <td>A flag indicating whether the process instance is suspended.</td>
+    <td>A flag indicating whether the process instance is suspended or not.</td>
   </tr>
 </table>